browserengineering/book/book/glossary.md

 CSS property

-: A single concept (such as `color` or `width`) used to style a specific part of an element.
+: A single concept (such as `color` or `width`) used to style a specific aspect of an element.

 CSS property–value